tendakung/tendakung.github.io/_pages/teaching.md

 title: "Teaching"
 ---

 My essential goal of teaching is to enable students to reasonably perceive and explore the world in the hope that they will have a wonderful life journey in the future.
-To achieve this, I help my students acquire knowledge, develop application skills, and raise their awareness of the world in each course.
-During the five years of teaching practice, I have gradually learned how to help students grasp knowledge and gain application skills in an inclusive learning environment.
-This is largely reflected in their rising evaluations of my teaching effectiveness as shown below.
-For more details, please check my teaching statement [here](/files/pdf/teaching/TS.pdf).
+To achieve this, I help my students acquire knowledge, develop application skills, and raise their awareness of nation-wide and world-wide issues like gender gap and climate change.
+During the past five years of teaching practice, I have gradually learned how to create an effective and inclusive learning environment for students with diversified backgrounds.
+This is largely reflected in their rising evaluations of my teaching effectiveness as listed below.
+For details about my teaching method and effectiveness, please check my teaching statement [here](/files/pdf/teaching/TS.pdf).

 ## Instructor, University of California, Davis
 - Econometric Theory and Applications (undergraduate level, Summer 2022)
     - [Syllabus](/files/pdf/teaching/ARE106SummerSyllabus.pdf)
-    - Class Size: 35 students
-    - Class Mode: in person (recordings available for absent students with excuses)
+    - Class Info: high level; in person; 35 students
     - Students' evaluations of overall teaching effectiveness: 4.8/5

 ## Teaching Assistant, University of California, Davis
+- Undergraduate courses
-- Econometric Theory and Applications (undergraduate level, Winter & Spring 2022)
-    - Students' evaluations of overall teaching effectiveness: 4.0/5 -> 4.4/5
+    - Econometric Theory and Applications: Winter & Spring 2022; 4.0/5 -> 4.4/5
-- Time Series Econometrics (graduate level, Fall 2020 & Winter 2021)
-    - Students' evaluations of overall teaching effectiveness: 4.6/5 -> 4.9/5
-- Financial Management of Firm (undergraduate level, Winter & Spring 2019)
-    - Students' evaluations of overall teaching effectiveness: 4.1/5 -> 4.5/5
+    - Financial Management of Firm: Winter & Spring 2019; 4.1/5 -> 4.5/5
-- Intermediate Microeconomics (undergraduate level, Fall 2018)
+    - Intermediate Microeconomics: Fall 2018; NA
-    - Students' evaluations of overall teaching effectiveness: NA
-- Managerial Economics (undergraduate level, Winter 2018)
+    - Managerial Economics: Winter 2018; 3.9/5
-    - Students' evaluations of overall teaching effectiveness: 3.9/5
+- Graduate course
+    - Time Series Econometrics: Fall 2020 & Winter 2021; 4.6/5 -> 4.9/5